natekchua/ChatApp/README.md

 This is a Chat Room application built using React, Node.js, and Socket.io.
-This app was made for SENG 513 Web-Based Systems Assignment 3.
 The deployed app can be found here: https://nates-chat-room.netlify.app/

 ## Available Scripts